11 Deep Learning/Neural Networks

 Let’s predict Salary based on all the other predictors and calculate the mean absolute prediction error.

-We will use Keras and Tensorflow which are popular open-source platforms for machine learning for Python.
-They can also be used by R.
+We will use Tensorflow and Keras which are popular open-source platforms for doing machine learning using Python.

 • TensorFlow is an end-to-end platform for machine learning.